nirikshan/Object2Css/README.md

 # Object2Css

-This package Converts JS Objects to Css Styles
+This package to Converts JS Objects into Css Styles

 ```js